Central Dauphin East High School: History

 In 2010, the Central Dauphin School District applied for and was awarded a $2,099,888 grant, by the state and federal government.
 The money had to be used to transform the high school.
 The Transformation process specifies that the administration use of rigorous, transparent, and equitable evaluation systems for teachers and principals, high-quality professional development and design and development of curriculum with teacher and principal involvement.
 The school qualified for the grant due to the chronic low student achievement.

 Music program

-Central Dauphin East's music program consists of four bands, five choirs, and two orchestras.
+Central Dauphin East's music program consists of four bands, two choirs, and two orchestras.
 Bands include the wind ensemble, concert, jazz, and marching band.
-The choirs include EHS Choraliers, Women's Ensemble, Concert Choir, and Varsity Choir.
+The choirs include EHS Choraliers and Concert Choir.
 Each part of the music department holds several concerts throughout the school year, including the annual spring musical, and seasonal concerts held in the auditorium.
 The arts are supported through the fall play.

 Extracurriculars

 Central Dauphin East High School offers a variety of extracurricular programs including: clubs, activities and sports.